splunk/public-o11y-docs/gdi/monitors-hosts/cpu.rst

 .. meta::
    :description: Use this Splunk Observability Cloud integration for the CPU monitor.
 See benefits, install, configuration, and metrics

-.. note:: If you're using the Splunk Distribution of OpenTelemetry Collector and want to collect CPU utilization metrics, use the native OTel component :ref:`host-metrics-receiver``
+.. note:: If you're using the Splunk Distribution of OpenTelemetry Collector and want to collect CPU utilization metrics, use the native OTel component :ref:`host-metrics-receiver`.

 Configuration settings
 ----------------------